Answers to your burning questions

 How can I find out more about Project Acorn?

-If you want to find out more about camp, please feel free to send us an email or give us a call at 613-614-1537.
+If you want to find out more about camp, please feel free to contact us.
 We would be happy to speak with you to answer specific questions that you may have.